aksonov/react-native-router-flux/docs/README.md

 * `Actions.ACTION_NAME(PARAMS)` will call the appropriate action and params will be passed to the scene.
 * `Actions.pop()` will pop the current screen.
 * `Actions.refresh(PARAMS)` will update the properties of the current screen.

+## Production Apps using react-native-router-flux
++ GuavaPass.com ([iOS](https://itunes.apple.com/en/app/guavapass-one-pass-fitness/id1050491044?l=en&mt=8), Android) - offers convenient access to top classes at boutique fitness studios across Asia.

+## Support
+Thanks to all who submitted PRs to 2.x release.
+If you like the component and want to support it, feel free to donate any amount or help with issues.